HCastano/trustless-bridges-presentation/bridges.md

 - Now we can send an ETH Tx which locks funds
 - Bridge can verify by itself that the Tx is included in a valid block

 ---

-## Making a Transfer

-[Chain A] ---> [Chain B]

-1. Generate block on Chain A
-2. Send block to Chain B*
-3. Chain B must verify integrity of Chain A's block
-4. If Chain B is happy, it accepts it

-\* This can be done through a few different ways, but is external to the system

----

-## Verifying a foreign block
-- Hard because you need to verify a chain's consensus algorithm
-- It takes miners a long time on BTC or ETH to produce a block, now you think you can do it in under 6s on your Substrate chain?
-- Who's to say that this block is even part of the canonical chain?

----